ionic-team/ionic-framework/BREAKING.md

 - Passing the empty string to the `value` property will now error as it is not a valid ISO-8601 value.

+- The haptics when swiping the wheel picker are now enabled only on iOS.

 <h4 id="version-7x-input">Input</h4>

 - `ionChange` is no longer emitted when the `value` of `ion-input` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the input and the input losing focus or from clicking the clear action within the input.